patrick-kidger/signatory/README.rst

 Citation
 --------
-If you found this library useful in your research, please consider citing
+If you found this library useful in your research, please consider citing it.

 .. code-block:: bibtex